Conveyance system improvement

 Planning the regional conveyance system is an ongoing task at King County

-The Conveyance System Improvement (CSI) Program looks at ways to improve the conveyance system and address public health concerns, while ensuring that the system has sufficient capacity to respond to regional growth.
+The Conveyance System Improvement (CSI) Program looks at ways to improve the wastewater conveyance system and address public health concerns, while ensuring that the system has sufficient capacity to respond to regional growth.